-U.S. National Science Foundation and Department of Commerce announce a new $30M funding opportunity, funded by the CHIPS & Science Act, to prepare talent for semiconductor jobs nationwide
+U.S. National Science Foundation and Department of Commerce Announce a New $30M Funding Opportunity, Funded by the CHIPS & Science Act, to Prepare Talent for Semiconductor Jobs Nationwide

 Today, the U.S. National Science Foundation (NSF) and Department of Commerce (DOC) announced a $30 million funding opportunity, as part of the bipartisan CHIPS & Science Act that was signed into law by the Biden-Harris Administration, to establish the Network Coordination Hub that will manage the National Network for Microelectronics Education (NNME) and lead its national strategy to train skilled workers for good-paying jobs needed in the U.S. semiconductor and microelectronics industry over the next decade.
 The Hub will be managed by NSF in close coordination with the DOC.

 Proposers interested in operating the Network Coordination Hub must apply by Oct.
 28, 2024, at 4 p.m.
 EDT.
 To apply and learn more, please read the solicitation here.
 Additionally, NSF will be hosting an informational webinar on Oct.
 4, 2024, at 1:00 p.m.
 EDT to discuss the funding opportunity.
-NSF and DOC encourage interested parties to submit questions to NNME@nsf.gov.
+NSF and DOC encourage interested parties to submit questions to NNME [at] nsf.gov (NNME[at]nsf[dot]gov).

 "Training all Americans, at all levels, across all industries, and across all states is critical to U.S. competitiveness," said NSF Director Sethuraman Panchanathan.
 "The National Network for Microelectronics Education will open the door for more opportunities, more training, and more connection with industry to ensure that Americans have the training for the skilled jobs of today and tomorrow, and that the semiconductor and microelectronics industry has the skilled American workers to hire into jobs resulting from the impacts of the bipartisan 'CHIPS and Science Act of 2022.’"